 Since our assumption for this blog post is that you are moving to Germany first time, probably you are not going to have a Schufa or maybe you can get it but it will be probably positive.
 Until finding a flat, maybe you are not going to receive a salary or receive only one, it would be really helpful if you can get a letter from your HR which says how much you are going to earn.
 The main reason for this is that the landlords want to make sure that you can pay the rent.
 The rule of thumb is that the rent shouldn’t be more than your one-third of your salary.
 Since you are not a German if you are reading this blog post, you don’t have a German ID but you might have a Blue Card.
 So you can provide the picture of your Blue Card or if you don’t have Blue Card you can use your passport.

 There are many websites that list flat ads but I think the most common one is ImmobilienScout24.
 You can go to this website, set your filters and create an alert.
 I highly suggest you buy Premium account because if you have a Premium, your message to the landlords will be shown on top, you will see the ads before the basic users, you will be able to get your Schufa free and also prepare all the documents that I shared above easily with the tool on the website.
 If you have a relocation package, probably you can get the money back that you paid for a premium from your company.
 Otherwise, you can deduct it from your taxes.
-IF you are planning to live in a shared flat, you can use WG-Gesucht.
+If you are planning to live in a shared flat, you can use WG-Gesucht.

 Once you find a flat which fits your requirements, you should send a message as soon as possible for asking for an appointment.
 If you are going to live in a big city, the competition will be really high so you have to be fast.
 In the message, would be really helpful if you can introduce yourself shortly.
 If you have luck, you will get an appointment.
 Don’t surprise if you see more than 20 people when you go for visiting the flat. (you can’t rent a flat without visiting, that’s the law) If you like the flat, you give your papers then the landlord selects one tenant from the people who gave their papers.
+Do not send any money to your potential landlord without getting your signed contract.

 In Germany, you have to separate your trash.
 The most common trash cans that you will see for paper, plastic and metal, residual waste.
 You will see these trash cans near your home and probably they will have a lock on them since you are paying for the collection only you and your neighbors can throw the trash into those cans.
 There are also bigger trash cans in your neighborhood that everybody can use for white, green and brown glass.
 There are also other types of trash cans which are not very common as the ones that I mentioned: electronic, textile and bio.
 If you have things which are big for these trash cans, you need to call someone and they will pick them up and you might need to pay a fee for that.